Usmalik37/history-match/README.md

 **Answer a few questions.
 Find out which historical figure you think like.**

-History Match is a personality quiz web app that matches users to historical figures through a trait-vector scoring engine — built entirely from scratch with vanilla HTML, CSS, and JavaScript.
+History Match is a personality quiz web app that matches users to historical figures through a trait-vector scoring engine; built entirely from scratch with vanilla HTML, CSS, and JavaScript.

 ---